allanjales/tag-probe/README.md

 After download one of those files, you can run the code.
 Don't forget to use `useNewData` (int) var in `macro.cpp` file to set which ntupple did you choose.
 Just set the current id above of it.

-It is necessary to have a folder named `result` on `main` folder side.

 ## Preferences

 You can change the method to estimate signal region by modifying `Muon.setMethod(1)` line by choosing 1 (estimate by FWHM of histograms) or 2 (estimate by FWHM of fitting):